CIT28/files/w14/viewingp1.md

 ## Grading
 -This is how I will grade your work:
-1. Did you provide the correct commit history URL for the writing (all lowercase) folder = 5 points
+1. Did you provide the correct commit history URL for the viewing (all lowercase) folder = 5 points
 2. Did you do all the commits required for this work = 15 points
 3. Did you have all the queries in the view.sql file = 30 points
     - make sure you not include notes in your sql file.
-    - I counted 14 queries in my write.sql
+    - I counted 16 queries in my view.sql
 4. Did you create the powp1.txt include all the required output = 20 points
 5. Did you include all the required content in the README.md file = 30 points
 6. Work submitted after the due date will be reduced by 25 points.
 If you completed all the requirements above, but submitted after the due date you will get 75 points (100 - 25) on this work.